 When walking from the entrance gate towards the swimming pool of the Relax Garden y

 ou may still get the real feeling of being in the middle of a citrus garden.
 The trees on both sides are mainly oranges, but there are also Bitter Orange, Mandarin and even some Lemon trees in this garden.
 Pomegranate actually does not belong here, but we have planted some because of their beautiful flowers and wonderful fruits.
 In contrast to the citrus trees the pomegranate drops leaves during the winter months.
+The entrance to Relax Garden is available for adults 16+.
+The garden is opened from 15th of May till 15th of October.

 And then there is the Beach Garden